thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-wallet.md

-[block:callout]
-{
-  "type": "danger",
+>❗️ Wallet Support
+>
-  "body": "RPCs that require wallet support are **not available on masternodes** for security reasons.
-Such RPCs are designated with a \"_Requires wallet support_\" message.", "title": "Wallet Support"
+> RPCs that require wallet support are **not available on masternodes** for security reasons.
+Such RPCs are designated with a "_Requires wallet support_" message.
-}
-[/block]

 # AbandonTransaction

 *Added in Bitcoin Core 0.12.0*